stett/weyl/readme.md

 # Weyl

-Weyl is a single-header library for doing math with non-sparse tensors of any finite rank and dimension.
+Weyl is a single-header library for doing math with tensors of any finite rank and dimension.
 It's named after [this guy](https://en.wikipedia.org/wiki/Weyl).

-The goal of this library is to take a step towards generalizing vector and matrix algebra to higher ranking objects with more generalized math.

-Despite the ideal of high-ranking generalizations, for convenience Weyl includes a number of special functions for tensors of particular rank and dimensionality.
-For example `magintude` will return the length of a first-rank tensor (vector).
-These functions remain because they are useful, but they may be removed in future versions of the library.

-## Testing

-The library has been tested on Windows with MinGW using the following command from the repository root.

-    g++ -std=c++14 tests/test.cpp -I. && .\a.exe

-## Documentation

-To compile html documentation, run `doxygen` in the repository root directory.

 ## Usage